 Every investor’s risk appetite differs from that of others.
 Therefore, one should tailor their investment strategy to their risk appetite and time constraints.

 In reality, every investor makes a mistake while making investment decisions.

 Here we look at some common mistakes to avoid while investing in mutual funds.

 Investing in too many funds is a common blunder made by investors.
 People frequently acquire identical funds in the guise of diversity, which defeats the objective of diversification.

 When it comes to investing, there are hundreds of options offered.
-However, before you invest, it’s always a good idea to obtain a clear picture of your financial objectives, so you can create an effective plan.
+However, before you invest, it’s always a good idea to obtain a clear picture of your financial objectives so that you can create an effective plan.